sci-comp/SceneBuilder/README.md

 Scale mode works similarly to rotation mode.

 To exit scale mode: left click to apply or right-click to cancel and restore the original values.

+### Snap Mode

+Snapping only works in world space.

+> [!NOTE]
+Snapping is disabled when "Use Local Space" is enabled in Godot's 3D toolbar.

+#### Grid Size

+When Snap is enabled, the Translation, Rotation, and Scale settings used.

+#### Plane Mode

+Enable plane mode to place objects on an invisible horizontal plane:

+- **Y Position** - Set the height of the placement plane
+- Interaction Modes:
+  - **Prefer Colliders** - Use colliders when available, fall back to plane
+  - **Closest Wins** - Use whichever surface (collider or plane) is closer
+  - **Ignore Colliders** - Always use the plane, ignore collision surfaces

+### Path3D Mode

+Scene Builder can automatically place items along Path3D curves.

+This feature was designed with fences in mind, but it might be useful in other ways.
+To use,

+1. Select a Path3D node in your scene
+2. Choose a collection with fence-like items of equal width
+3. Configure placement settings:
+   - **Separation Distance** - Spacing between placed items
+   - **Jitter** - Random rotation variance on X, Y, Z axes
+   - **Y-Offset** - Additional rotation around the path direction
+4. Click "Place Fence" to populate the path
+5. (Optional) Once the items have been instantiated, you can delete the Path3D

 ## Contributors